 Nevertheless, civilian testers might be able to rely on the defences under the Classification Act.
-In the first instance, civilian testers might be able to demonstrate that they committed the acts prima facie constituting distribution offences152 for an 'approved purpose' under section 131(5) of the Classification Act, such as for the purpose of, or with the intention of, delivering the objectionable publication into the possession of a person lawfully entitled to have possession of it.
+In the first instance, civilian testers might be able to demonstrate that they committed the acts prima facie constituting distribution offences for an 'approved purpose' under section 131(5) of the Classification Act, such as for the purpose of, or with the intention of, delivering the objectionable publication into the possession of a person lawfully entitled to have possession of it.
 Civilian testers might also be able to rely on the more general defence to liability under sections 131 and 131A of

-146 For the complete list of named officials, see section 131(4) of the Films, Videos, and Publications Classification Act 1993.
+&lt;sup>146 For the complete list of named officials, see section 131(4) of the Films, Videos, and Publications Classification Act 1993.

-147 The only recorded definition of this phrase is in the Rules Relating to the Acceptance and Wearing of Commonwealth, Foreign and International Honours by New Zealand Citizens.
-Under these Rules, "a person in the service of the Crown" includes "persons in the service of the Crown on a temporary, part time or contract basis."
+The only recorded definition of this phrase is in the Rules Relating to the Acceptance and Wearing of Commonwealth, Foreign and International Honours by New Zealand Citizens.
+Under these Rules, "a person in the service of the Crown" includes "persons in the service of the Crown" includes "persons" in the service of the Crown" incl

-148 R v Dawson (2004) 2 NZELR 126 at [17]
+&lt;sup>148 R v Dawson (2004) 2 NZELR 126 at [17]

-149 See for example, R v Karalus (2005) 21 CRNZ 718
+&lt;sup>149 See for example, R v Karalus (2005) 21 CRNZ 718

-150 By police informants, we mean those who participate in the offending (or on the edge of the offending) at the instigation and under the supervision of police: see_Rv Karalus (2005) 21 CRNZ at [38]
+&lt;sup>150 By police informants, we mean those who participate in the offending (or on the edge of the offending) at the instigation and under the supervision of police: see R v Karalus (2005) 21 CRNZ at [38]

-151 R v Karalus (2005) 21 CRNZ 728, at 741.
+&lt;sup>151 R v Karalus (2005) 21 CRNZ 728, at 741.

-152 By distribution offences, we mean the offences of (i) distributing a publication; (ii) making a copy of a publication for the purposes of distribution to any other person; and (iii) possessing a publication for the purposes of distribution to any other person.
+&lt;sup>152 By distribution offences, we mean the offences of (i) distributing a publication; (ii) making a copy of a publication for the purposes of distribution to any other person; and (iii) possessing a publication for the purposes of distribution to any other person.